flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 {{< /centered_container >}}

 That being said, the following buses are constructed:
-- The **System Bus**: Connects the CPU, Scratchpad and GPU.
+- The **system bus**: connects the CPU, scratchpad and GPU.
 It's 128-bit wide.
-- The **Media Engine Bus**: Connects another group of components (explained in the next section).
-It has the same properties as the System Bus.
+- The **media engine bus**: connects another group of components (explained in the next section).
+It has the same properties as the system bus.
-- The **Peripheral Bus**: Connects I/O, storage-related components.
+- The **peripheral bus**: connects I/O, storage-related components.
 It's 32-bit wide.

-All three buses connect to the DDR Controller, which is where main RAM is found.
+All three buses connect to the DDR controller, which is where the main RAM is found.

 #### Tackling traffic congestion

 Inside each bus, there will be multiple components working independently.
-Consequently, they will store processed data in a shared space (such as main RAM).
+Consequently, they will store processed data in a shared space (such as the main RAM).
 Now, we don't want the CPU to intervene whenever a module needs to read or write from memory.
-Traditionally, a DMA unit was placed in the bus to provide this facility, but a single DMA can only do so much and Sony placed a significant number of components which eventually, will lead to bottlenecks.
+Traditionally, a DMA unit was placed in the bus to provide this facility, but a single DMA can only do so much.
+The PSP contains a significant number of components which, eventually, will lead to bottlenecks.

-So, the solution is very simple: **Bus Mastering**.
+So, the solution is very simple: **bus mastering**.
 In a nutshell, each component will get its own DMA controller.
 This gives them the ability to become the 'bus master' and take control of the bus to access whatever location they want.
 To avoid contention (multiple 'bus masters' at the same time), the neighbouring components will acknowledge this event and wait until the operation completes.

 ---

 ## 'Multimedia' CPU

-Up to this point, we've discussed the main CPU and the buses inside Tachyon, but there's still many features found in this SoC.
-In particular, there's another block of modules designed for a particular application: **Multimedia**.
-The group specialised in **audio and image processing**, including the combination of both (video processing), and it operates without consuming bandwidth from the main CPU group (the 'System group').
+Up to this point, we've discussed the main CPU and the buses inside Tachyon, but there are still many features to be found in the SoC.
+In particular, there's another block of modules designed for a particular application: **multimedia**.
+The group specialised in **audio and image processing**, including the combination of both (video processing), and it operates without consuming bandwidth from the main CPU group (the 'system group').

 {{< centered_container >}}
   {{< linked_img src="games/daxter.jpg" alt="Video playing in Daxter" >}}